ninekorn/monogame-with-physics---VR-and-non-VR/README.md

 physics engine position as the normal instantiated jitter physics demo code. achieving instanced objects in monogame was easier than i thought but i had issues in my shader.
 I used the instanced exemples explained here https://community.monogame.net/t/hardware-instancing-shader/12259/2 or here https://community.monogame.net/t/hardware-instancing-shader/12259/3 if i remember correctly, and i used the pasteBin and unity3d forums way of capturing the vectors forward/right/up for a quaternion from the user DeAngelo that posted how it worked back then on the unity forums. i will have to see if i screenshoted the forum post when he posted that, all credits to him back then because it was the only place i had found how to retrieve directions out of a quaternion but i cannot find that post anymore and use the www as reference.

+Edit 2021-jan-05: something is wrong with the cubes visual from the monogame directX window but inside of the headset VR view, it is showing the terrain at the correct position? i will try and fix this issue when i have the time.
 <img src="https://i.ibb.co/m62dhkV/oculus-Riftc-dllwith-Monogame3-8-0-1641.png" alt="oculus-Riftc-dllwith-Monogame3-8-0-1641" border="0">

 thank you for reading me.